DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2023-01-06-changing-how-users-create-an-account-and-sign-in.md

 We’ll consider future user research to confirm that:

-- the ‘I’m not sure’ option isn’t required when asking if a user has an account
+- the "I’m not sure" option is not required when asking if a user has an account
-- we don’t need help text explaining why a user must provide their email address when creating an account
+- we do not need help text explaining why a user must provide their email address when creating an account